 Cost control and the valuation mechanism form a key part of the 2013 Act.
 Valuations are undertaken every four years and HM Treasury is responsible for directing how they should be undertaken and the manner by which the cost control mechanism functions.
-Further details of the 2020 valuation exercise is considered on page 14.
+Further details of the 2020 scheme valuation exercise are considered on page 14.
 For the purposes of the 2022-23 accounts the 2016 valuations still stand as the 2020 valuation were not yet finalised.
 The valuation measures the full costs of paying pension benefits and informs the employer contribution rate.
 The employer cost cap is a mechanism that aims to ensure that the costs of pension provision are shared consistently between employers, taxpayers and members.

 The latest valuation of the scheme is based on data as at 31 March 2020 (refer to section 2.5 for methodology) and included the first assessment of the employer cost cap.
-The initial valuation results indicated that there had been a downward breach of the employer cost cap.
-In 2018, as required by the scheme regulations the advice of the SAB was requested on how the cost breach could be rectified.
-The SAB discussed a number of options, however in January 2019, the UK Government suspended the cost cap part of the valuation process.
+The initial valuation results indicated that there had been a downward breach of the employer cost cap and as required by the scheme regulations the advice of the SAB was requested during 2018 on how the cost breach could be rectified.
+The SAB discussed a number of options; however, in January 2019, the UK Government suspended the cost cap part of the valuation process.
 This arose because of the decision from the Court of Appeal on 20 December 2018 that held that the transitional protections provided as part of the 2015 reforms unlawfully discriminated on the grounds of age.
-The cost cap part of the valuation was re-run with the results published5 by the Government Actuary on 6 May 2022.
+Following publication of the necessary amending HM Treasury Directions on 7 October 2021, the cost cap part of the 2016 actuarial valuation was rerun with the results published by the Government Actuary on 6 May 2022.
 The revised results showed that there had been no breach of the employer cost cap.

 The SCAPE (Superannuation Contributions Adjusted for Past Experience) discount rate is used in the valuation of unfunded public service pension schemes to set employer contribution rates.
 It expresses future pension promises that are being built up in present-day terms and is set by HM Treasury following a prescribed methodology.
 The current methodology for setting the SCAPE discount rate has been in place since 2011 and a review was scheduled after ten years.
-Accordingly, HM Treasury consulted on SCAPE methodology in June 2021 (see below).
+Accordingly, HM Treasury consulted on the SCAPE methodology between June 2021 and August 2021.
+Further details are included below.

-The SCAPE discount rate changed from 3% above CPI to 2.8% above CPI on 16 March 2016 and reduced further to 2.4% over CPI from 1 April 2019.
-In March 2023 SCAPE was revised to 1.7% over CPI.
+The SCAPE discount rate changed from 3% above Consumer Price Index (CPI) to 2.8% above CPI on 16 March 2016 and reduced further to 2.4% over CPI (from 1 April 2019).
+In March 2023, SCAPE was revised to 1.7% over CPI.
 Changes in the discount rate are not included when assessing changes in the employer cost cap.